RonanAndal/RonanAndal.github.io/projects/Shaka-Shifts.md

 Current features:
 - Preloaded default employees in the roster with customizable attributes (e.g., date hired, ID, etc.)
 - A working admin sign-in page
+- Can create new employees with departments, age, ID# etc.

 Planned features:
-- Employees can submit their availability for admin review
-- Admins can create and assign schedules to employees
+- Set and communicate availability
-- Employees can offer up their shifts for others to take if they're unavailable
+- Offer shifts for others to take
-- Other employees can pick up available shifts if they meet the requirements
-- Notifications for admins and employees about schedule updates or shift changes
-- Enhanced user interface with mobile-friendly design
-- Reporting and analytics tools for admins to track employee attendance and shift trends

 *more screenshots of pages on this project*